y3sar/Cyberclock/README.md

 # TODO
-- [ ] Make code more modular with header files and stuff
+- [x] Make code more modular with header files and stuff
-- [ ] Make the clockhand rotate along the middle circle
+- [x] Make the clockhand rotate along the middle circle
+- [ ] Render text of the time on the renderer
+- [ ] Add an hour and minute clockhand
+- [ ] tick() function only handles seconds make it handle minute and hour

 # Structure of the project